awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codecommit-repository.md

 `RepositoryName`  <a name="cfn-codecommit-repository-repositoryname"></a>
 The name of the new repository to be created\.
 The repository name must be unique across the calling AWS account\.
-In addition, repository names are limited to 100 alphanumeric, dash, and underscore characters, and cannot include certain characters\.
-For a full description of the limits on repository names, see [Limits](https://docs.aws.amazon.com/codecommit/latest/userguide/limits.html) in the AWS CodeCommit User Guide\.
-The suffix "\.git" is prohibited\.
+Repository names are limited to 100 alphanumeric, dash, and underscore characters, and cannot include certain characters\.
+For more information about the limits on repository names, see [Limits](https://docs.aws.amazon.com/codecommit/latest/userguide/limits.html) in the *AWS CodeCommit User Guide*\.
+The suffix \.git is prohibited\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`